 Property is typically considered a long-term investment.
-'Buy-to-let' mortgages will generally be available to fund as much as 75% of the cost or property valuation, whichever is the lower.
+Buy-tolet mortgages will generally be available to fund as much as 75% of the cost or property valuation, whichever is the lower.
 Those investing in property seek a net return from rent which is greater than the interest on the loan, while the risk of the investment is weighed against the prospect of capital growth.

-Landlords are no longer able to deduct all of their finance costs from their residential property income.
-They instead receive a basic rate reduction from their income tax liability.
-The government is introducing this change gradually from April 2017, over four years.
-For 2019/20, 25% of the finance costs are deductible in full and 75% will qualify for a basic rate reduction, subject to a cap in some situations.
+Landlords are no longer able to deduct their finance costs from their residential property income, they instead receive a basic rate reduction from their income tax liability.
 The restriction to finance costs does not apply to landlords of furnished holiday lettings.